Dirk-/NanoBLEFlashPrefs/README.md

 # NanoBLEFlashPrefs

-Substitute for EEPROM storage on Arduino Nano 33 BLE and 33 BLE Sense.
+Substitute for missing EEPROM storage on Arduino Nano 33 BLE and 33 BLE Sense.

 ## Info